Guide to California Proposition 65

 Proposition 65 also prohibits companies that do business within California from knowingly discharging listed chemicals into sources of drinking water.
 Once a chemical is listed, businesses have 20 months to comply with the discharge prohibition.

-If your business sells products in California, Chemscape can take your product's chemical ingredients and applies the designated Prop 65 List.
-A report is generated indicating which chemicals must be disclosed online and on-label in California.
+If your business sells products in California, Chemscape can take your product's chemical ingredients and apply it to the designated Prop 65 List.
+We will then generate a report indicating which toxic chemicals must be disclosed online and on-label in California.
 Get in touch with us today to learn more about our Chemical Management solutions and how we can assist with Proposition 65 compliance.